Capricorn1/ipv6-router-scripts/README.md

 ```

-Examine each subdirectory listed above for documentation of the files in that directory.
+Examine each subdirectory in the project for documentation of the files in that directory.